-For all cases of diagnosed concussion, there will be documentation that the post-concussion plan of care was communicated to both the student-athlete and another adult responsible for the student-athlete in written and oral form.
+For all cases of diagnosed concussion, there will be documentation that the post-concussion plan of care was communicated to both the student-athlete and another adult responsible for the studentathlete in oral and/or written form.

 Any NCAA student-athlete with an atypical presentation or persistent symptoms will be reevaluated by a physician in order to consider additional diagnoses, best management options, and consideration of referral.
 Additional diagnoses may include, among others: fatigue and/or sleep disorder; migraine or other headache disorders; mental health symptoms and disorders; ocular dysfunction; vestibular dysfunction; cognitive impairment or autonomic dysfunction.